cmitsakopoulos/Paris-Saclay_Notes/POO/Learning Python for POO.md

 `self.isbn = isbn`

 These attributes and their assigned values are **only** accessible within the same instance; so within the confines of `def _init_`.
+Also, the above example assigns the attributes to the information that will be obtained by `def _init_(self, title, author)`;

 Whereas, you could add:
 ```python